keberso/aws-eks-workshop/8-cicd_codepipeline/README.md

 Once created, an access token can be stored in a secure enclave and reused, so this step is only required during the first run or when you need to generate new keys.

-Open up the New personal access page in GitHub.

-1. Within open your GitHub account and click past in the following URL:
+1. Open your GitHub account and click the link below:

     https://github.com/settings/tokens/new